 2. Christmas Carols (all white keys)

-4. Big Book (has chords and black keys)
+4. Big Book (has chords and black and white keys)

 6. Teach Yourself Piano (overview of the entire PIANO BY NUMBER method)

 7. Easy Classical (best for older kids and adults)

 8. I Can Read Music (an easy transition from numbers to notes)

 I CAN READ MUSIC is the easiest way for a child to start reading music.